 A student who misses a regular exam will receive a score of zero on it, and the student's score on the final exam would then replace the zero at the end of the semester.
-This accommodation will be made automatically in cases where students miss only one exam.
+This accommodation will be made automatically in cases where a student misses only one exam.
 In extenuating and uncontrollable circumstances, such as severe illness requiring medical attention or participation in College-sanctioned events precluding a student from taking an exam, a student may be allowed to have her/his final exam score replace a second missed regular exam score of zero.
 In these cases, the student must present documented and credible evidence of such extenuating and uncontrollable circumstances.
+Also, in cases where a student misses one exam due to documented extenuating circumstances and misses no other exams, that student will still be entitled to have his/her final exam score replace the lowest score on the regular exams she/he took if the latter is lower than the former.

 The final exam is cumulative and mandatory.
-Make-up final exams will be available only in extraordinary circumstances with documentation from the dean of students office.
+Make-up final exams will be available only in extraordinary circumstances with documentation from the office of the Dean of Students.